ClueLang/Cluna/README.md

-# Probe
+# Cluna

-Probe is a tool that converts Lua code into Clue code.
+Cluna is a tool that converts Lua code into Clue code.
 If you want to read more about Clue visit the repo [https://github.com/cluelang/clue](https://github.com/cluelang/clue)

 ## Usage
-Use `probe --help` for help on flags
+Use `cluna --help` for help on flags

 ## Feature support
 Supported versions: